Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 - Game screens should be as simple as possible, with the focus on the game boards with 4/6/9 cards, which contains all the necessary controls: Play, Reset, Info/Rules, Mute On/Off, Clicks countdown
 - Have a player board to show an active difficulty level, where a player will be able to switch between levels.
 - The player board will display Score results
+- All necessary control buttons are places right above the game cards

 Colors:
 - The main colors were chosen based on the colors used in the main background of the whole game.
 For purposes of not distracting attention, the main background was dimmed and unfocused.